Virginia - Considerations for Marijuana in the Workplace

 Note that because the law states, “for the treatment … of the employee’s diagnosed condition or disease,” there may be disability obligations for the employer (refer to knowledgeable counsel).

 Under a decriminalization law:

 Employers and educational institutions are prohibited from asking employment applicants to disclose information related to arrest, criminal charge or conviction of marijuana.
 Further, these criminal histories will not be reported to the Central Criminal Records Exchange.
-This is inconsistent with Federal rules for contractors or grantees with Federal contracts in excess of $100,000.00.

 However, if a violation occurs while operating a commercial motor vehicle, it will be reported to the Department of Motor Vehicles and shall be included on the individual’s driving record.

 Virginia has a voluntary drug testing law that, although not required, if an employer elects to comply, they will qualify for a workers’ compensation premium discount.
 It requires the employer follow drug testing policy and program specifications issued by the insurer.

 The mining industry has drug testing requirements in Virginia.

 Virginia has unemployment and workers’ compensation voluntary laws that, although not required, with compliance, an employer has greater latitude to deny claims.

 Employers should not take adverse action against a qualified medical marijuana patient who tests positive for marijuana unless they are impaired within work hours.